areven/reago/documentation/api/reago/deasync.md

 * For atoms, `deasync` returns a new derived atom that tracks the original atom and pipes its value through `deasync`.

+  The returned atom reference is stable - calling `deasync` multiple times on the same atom will always return the same derived atom.
+It is safe to call `deasync` directly where it is needed, without storing the derived atom reference explicitly.

 #### Caveats
 * If a `Promise` is already settled, but Reago have not encountered it before, `deasync` will initially